 Meeting high performance demands

-For spring-loaded probes pins, high performance characteristics are defined by the ability to withstand high temperatures required for burn-in and other tests, ability to handle increasing amounts of current over increasingly smaller pins, and the ability to handle high frequencies.
+For spring-loaded pins, high performance characteristics are defined by the ability to withstand high temperatures required for burn-in and other tests, ability to handle increasing amounts of current over increasingly smaller pins, and the ability to handle high frequencies.

 According to Taylor, they do not rely on a single pin manufacturer.
 However, his company uses the H-pins for high temperature burn-in, tri-temp and HAST testing where the spring-probe is regularly subjected to temperatures well in excess of 200 °C.